People

 Washington, D.C.

-Sarah serves as the head of policy matters for a coalition of major online gaming operators supporting gaming legislation across the country.
-She also helps clients structure products and business operations to comply with evolving gaming laws and regulations.
-She provides advocacy support for clients’ regulatory proposals and enforcement actions and develops responses to operational issues and incidents.
+Sarah advises on legal, legislative, and regulatory matters for a coalition of major online gaming operators.
+She helps clients structure products and business operations to comply with evolving gaming laws and regulations, and conducts diligence on gaming issues in relation to mergers and acquisitions.

-Before joining Orrick, Sarah led DraftKings’ legal regulatory team responsible for gaming regulatory matters and legal analysis of gaming products in development.
-She worked across business units to structure products and operations in compliance with gaming laws and regulations and to respond to regulatory inquiries and operational incidents.
+Before joining Orrick, Sarah led the team responsible for providing legal analysis of gaming regulatory matters and products in development at one of the largest online gaming operators in the country.
+She worked across business units to respond to regulatory inquiries and operational incidents.

-Sarah also worked on the government affairs team at DraftKings, advocating for reasonable legal frameworks to govern sports betting, fantasy sports and igaming at a time of unprecedented industry change and growth.
-She drafted proposed laws, testified to legislators and met with regulators and policymakers as they considered and implemented these frameworks.
+Prior to that role Sarah worked on the government affairs team of the operator, advocating for reasonable legal frameworks to govern sports betting, fantasy sports and igaming at a time of unprecedented industry change and growth.
+She drafted proposed legislation and regulations, testified to legislators, and met with regulators and policymakers as they considered and implemented these frameworks.

 Wheeling, W.V.
 (GOIC)